ManifoldScholar/manifold-docs/_docs/reading/library/index.md

 Below "Featured Projects" is the "Our Projects" section, which displays all the Press's holdings.
 From a dropdown menu, you can select filters to view titles by category such as "Film and Media," or "Education and Law"

+<a name="subjects"></a>
+# Subjects

+ The Subjects dropdown to the right of "Projects" lets you sort projects by subjects authors have assigned to the projects.
+Sorting by these categories creates a stable URL that can be shared so others can land on the page with the same results.

 <a name="following"></a>
 # Following